 Manuscripts Collection

 The KFCRIS is known for its extensive collection of manuscripts.
-The Center preserves around 28,500 titles of original manuscripts, which are managed as part of the KFCRIS Library's Special Collections and occasionally showcased at the Al-Faisal Museum's themed exhibitions, such as Masahif Al-Amsar (2017), Wahj: Adornment of the Page (2019-21, now available online), Takwin: Sciences and Innovation (2019-present), and Asfar: Treasures of King Faisal Center for Research and Islamic Studies (2022-present).
+The Center preserves around 28,500 titles of original manuscripts, which are occasionally showcased at Al-Faisal Museum's themed exhibitions, such as Masahif Al-Amsar (2017), Wahj: Adornment of the Page (2019-21, now available online), Takwin: Sciences and Innovation (2019-22), and Asfar: Treasures of King Faisal Center for Research and Islamic Studies (2022-present).

 Photographed Manuscripts